manuel-fischer/ProtocolDraw/README.md

 - `hl-color`: The highlight color of the actor, visible around the border.
 - `width`: The width of the actor in pixels, default `140`.
 - `box`: Boolean value (`0` or `1`) if the box should be drawn, default `1`.
+- `title-line`: Boolean value if the line below the title of the actor should be drawn, default `1`.
 - `space`: The width of the space on the right of the actor, default `100`.

 **Shortcuts**